aradi/fypp/docs/fypp.rst

 =====================

-In order to enable compact (single line) calls while still maintaining code readability, the `call` directive has an alternative short form, the direct call directive::
+In order to enable compact (single line) calls while still maintaining code readability, the `call` directive has an alternative form, the direct call directive::

   #:def assertTrue(cond)